-- 2. Prior to initiation of Project activity (including vegetation and Oeverburden removal) that may affect sensitive wetland habitats in non-USACEjurisdictional areas, the Permittee shall obtain permits as may be required by the RWQCB, CDFW, and the County, and shall replace wet areas, at a 2:1 ratio or as directed by the RWQCB, CDFW, and/or the County, to ensure no net loss of habitat functions and values.
-If onsite mitigation is determined by the County to be infeasible due to lack of areas suitable for wetland creation that are not already planned for project activities, a detailed wetland mitigation plan to provide compensation wetlands shall be required (subject to approval by applicable state and/or local jurisdictions) that includes a 5--year monitoring program and reporting requirements, responsibilities, performance success criteria, and contingency requirements.
+- 2. Prior to initiation of project activity (including vegetation and Overburden removal) that may affect sensitive wetland habitats in non-USACEjurisdictional areas, the Permittee shall obtain permits as may be required by the RWQCB, CDFW, and the County, and shall replace wet areas, at a 2:1 ratio or as directed by the RWQCB, CDFW, and/or the County, to ensure no net loss of habitat functions and values.
+If onsite mitigation is determined by the County to be infeasible due to lack of areas suitable for wetland creation that are not already planned for project activities, a detailed wetland mitigation plan to provide compensation wetlands shall be required (subject to approval by applicable state and/or local jurisdictions) that includes a 5-year monitoring program and reporting requirements, responsibilities, performance success criteria, and contingency requirements.
 At the end of each monitoring year, an annual report shall be submitted to the regulatory agencies.
 The report shall document the hydrological and vegetative conditions of the mitigation wetlands, and shall recommend remedial measures as necessary to correct deficiencies.
-The compensation wetlands shall be located within the same watersheds (i.e., the Arroyo Creek or Cayetano Creek watersheds/drainages) as Project impacts or other suitable areas as determined by Napa the County. - As part of the proposed Project, a 50-foot setback is included from the main stem of Arroyo Creek for new Project elements beyond the extent of existing roads and development, thus avoiding impact to the riparian corridor along the main stem of Arroyo Creek.
-The 50-foot setback will be determined by mapping the Ordinary High Water Mark (OHWM) of the main stem (below 300-foot elevation) of Arroyo Creek on the Project site.
-The OHWM and 50- foot setback shall be flagged in the field for review and approval by state and/or local jurisdictions.
+The compensation wetlands shall be located within the same watersheds (i.e., the Arroyo Creek or Cayetano Creek watersheds/drainages) as project impacts or other suitable areas as determined by the County. - 3.
+A 50-foot setback is included from the main stem of Arroyo Creek for new project elements beyond the extent of existing roads and development, thus avoiding impact to the riparian corridor along the main stem of Arroyo Creek.
+The 50-foot setback will be determined by mapping the Ordinary High Water Mark (OHWM) of the main stem (below 300-foot elevation) of Arroyo Creek on the project site.
+The OHWM and 50-foot setback shall be flagged in the field for review and approval by state and/or local jurisdictions.

-In two small areas, located in the southwest corner of the property south of the former Grey Rock Plant (as shown on DEIR Figure 4.4- 4), the 50-foot setback shall be increased to approximately 60 feet to avoid two small riparian areas (0.07 acres) that extend beyond the 50-foot setback.
-The dripline of this additional vegetation shall be flagged in the field for review and approval by state and/or local jurisdictions.
+In 2 small areas, located in the southwest corner of the property south of the former Grey Rock Plant (as shown on DEIR Figure 4.4- 4), the 50-foot setback shall be increased to approximately 60 feet to avoid 2 small riparian areas (0.07 acres) that extend beyond the 50-foot setback.
+The drip-line of this additional vegetation shall be flagged in the field for review and approval by state and/or local jurisdictions.

-All surveys, plans, and reports required by this mitigation measure in-shall also be included in the Annual Compliance and Assurance Update Report required by COA ondition of Approval No. 2(L), and as necessary to demonstrate compliance, commencing one year from the date of Permit approval of permit.
+4. All surveys, plans, and reports required by this mitigation measure shall also be included in the Annual Compliance Report required by COA No. 2(L), and as necessary to demonstrate compliance, commencing 1 year from the date of Permit approval.

-J. Mitigation Measure 4.4-8: Invasive Species Management within Preservation /Replanting Areas:
+J. Mitigation Measure 4.4-8: Invasive Species Management within Preservation/Replanting Areas:

 The Permittee, at their expense, shall retain a qualified biologist to prepare an Invasive Species Management Plan (ISMP) for protected native perennial grassland areas (Purple Needlegrass Series) and replanted mitigation areas (i.e., the Ceanothus Preservation/Replanting Area described by Mitigation Measure 4.4-1).
-The ISMP shall be submitted to the County Department of Planning, Building and Environmental Services for review and approval within 12 months of the effective date of this Permit.
-The ISMP shall target invasive plant species either existing on the Project site or that could colonize in the future, and shall specify methods of early detection, management, and control of invasive plant species to improve and protect onsite habitats.
+The ISMP shall be submitted to the County Department of Planning, Building and Environmental Services for review and approval within 12 months of the Effective Date of this Permit.
+The ISMP shall target invasive plant species either existing on the project site or that could colonize in the future, and shall specify methods of early detection, management, and control of invasive plant species to improve and protect onsite habitats.